resheku/my-awesome/README.md

 - [jwkvam/bowtie](https://github.com/jwkvam/bowtie) - :bowtie: Create a dashboard with python!
 - [kainctl/isd](https://github.com/kainctl/isd) - isd (interactive systemd) – a better way to work with systemd units
 - [katspaugh/machine](https://github.com/katspaugh/machine) - One isolated Lima VM per GitHub project — sandboxed Claude Code/Codex, Docker, Node, signed git
-- [kdeldycke/meta-package-manager](https://github.com/kdeldycke/meta-package-manager) - 🎁 wraps all package managers with a unifying CLI
+- [kdeldycke/meta-package-manager](https://github.com/kdeldycke/meta-package-manager) - 🎁 snapshot every package on your machine to one file, restore it on a new one
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, and modular.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 - [kellyjonbrazil/jello](https://github.com/kellyjonbrazil/jello) - CLI tool to filter JSON and JSON Lines data with Python syntax.
 (Similar to jq)